 Configuration >> Administrative Templates >> Windows Components >> Remote Desktop Services >> Remote Desktop Session Host >> Device and Resource Redirection >> Allow audio recording redirection.

 Once these steps above are configured properly, you will see Remote Audio as your microphone input on the remote computer/server.
-It will likely be the only one, but you can ensure that Talkatoo is seeing it and using it by going to settings from the menu:
+Have a look at this to finish setting up Talkatoo to use over a remote connection: